S1mvolxD/Windows-Temp-Cleaner/README.md

     G --> K[Done!]
     I --> K
 ```

+# 🚨 What will NOT be deleted:
+- ✔️ Files in use by systems
+- ✔️ Important system files
+- ✔️ User's documents
+- ✔️

 # 📞 Support
 Did you find a bug?
 Do you have any suggestions?
 Create an Issue